cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 Another method of spreading out the load is to use IMAP multiplexing.
 This is very similar to the IMAP Aggregator in that there are frontend and backend servers.
 The frontend servers do the lookup and then forward the request to the appropriate backend server.

 The multiplexor looks at the user who has authenticated.
 Once the user has authenticated, the frontend does a lookup for the backend server and then connects the session to a single backend server.
-This provides the flexibility of balancing the users among any arbitrary server but it creates a problem where a user can not share a folder with a user on a different back end server.
+This provides the flexibility of balancing the users among any arbitrary server but it creates a problem where a user can not share a folder with a user on a different backend server.

 Multiplexors references: